ksnoki/kusunoki/content/post/2024-06-03-solo-exhibition.md

 My solo exhibition “Garden” in Brooklyn has ended successfully.
 Thank you to those who came to see that and supported me.

 I felt that this gallery, with large windows and lots of natural light, suited the atmosphere of this exhibition.
 I am very happy that I was able to exhibit these works here.
-Also, displaying my paintings side by side in the gallery made me see what I have been pursuing in my paintings and what I want to paint in the future more clearly.
+Also, displaying my paintings side by side in the gallery made me see what I have been pursuing in my paintings and what I want to paint more clearly.

 There are many things and places I want to paint when I go back to Japan.
 I look forward to showing you more of my paintings in the future.